Windfall II: Life in Germany

 Windfall was bred by Heinz Lembke, the owner of his dam.
 Foaled in April 1992, he was purchased after weaning by Gestuet Hoerstein, one of the most well-known breeding stations for Trakehner event horses in the world.
 As a two-year-old, Windfall was one of 75 colts, out of 1000, to be selected for the Koerung at Neumunster.
-There he was one of only five colts to be given "premium" status, and was the only one of the five to be half-Thoroughbred.
+There he was one of only five colts to be given "premium" status, and was the only one of the five to be half-thoroughbred.
 Windfall was then sold at auction to Wolfgang and Christa Diehm.

 He had a short breeding career early in his life, but this was ended when he began his eventing career, to help reduce the chance of distraction.
 As a four-year-old, Windfall was sent to German Olympian Ingrid Klimke, the daughter of Reiner Klimke.
-She rode Windfall for four years, earning 40 wins or placings during this time.
-This included the German Young Horse Championships, a Championship for trainers, during which Windfall was used for dressage, cross-country, and the showjumping phase, and wins at every 1999 CIC** or CIC*** in Germany.
+She rode Windfall for four years, earning 40 wins or placings.
+These included the German Young Horse Championships, during which Windfall was used for dressage, cross-country, and the showjumping phase; and wins at every 1999 CIC** or CIC*** in Germany.
 Additionally, he was short-listed for the German Eventing Team at the 2000 Olympics, but did not compete because Klimke was selected to ride a different horse.

 Life in the United States

 Windfall was sold to Tim Holekamp, owner of New Spring Farm, in 2000, and imported to the US in January 2001.
 He was purchased not only to continue his successful career as an event horse, but also for breeding purposes, bringing his quality Trakehner blood to the United States.
-His breeding and competitive careers have had to be balanced, however, the stallion knows to separate the times for breeding, and has learned when he must focus on a competitive event.

-Windfall and his new rider, Darren Chiacchia, had early trust issues in the beginning of their partnership.
+Windfall and his new rider, Darren Chiacchia, had trust issues early in their partnership.
 This usually manifested itself on the cross-country course, where trust is essential.
-At the first events, run at the Advanced level, the pair had difficulties, and Windfall was dropped down to the Preliminary level.
-Once Windfall began to gain trust in his rider, however, he began to have success.
+Difficulties during their first Advanced-level events resulted in Windfall being dropped to the Preliminary level.
+Once Windfall gained trust in his rider, however, his performance improved.

-Since his importation, Windfall has won several Advanced events in the United States.
+Windfall won several Advanced events in the United States.
 In August 2006, Windfall became only the fourth horse in US Eventing history to earn 1,000 points, joining Giltedge, Winsome Adante, and Hannigan.
-He also won the 2003 Pan American Games, won the 2004 Modified Rolex Kentucky Three Day Event, and was part of the bronze-medal 2004 US Eventing Team.
+He also won the 2003 Pan American Games, won the 2004 Modified Rolex Kentucky Three Day event, and was part of the bronze-medal 2004 US Eventing Team.